onshape-public/go-client/onshape/docs/BTTableAssemblyCrossHighlightData2675.md

 NewBTTableAssemblyCrossHighlightData2675WithDefaults instantiates a new BTTableAssemblyCrossHighlightData2675 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAssemblyCrossHighlightItems

-`func (o *BTTableAssemblyCrossHighlightData2675) GetAssemblyCrossHighlightItems() []BTTableAssemblyCrossHighlightDataItem2659`

-GetAssemblyCrossHighlightItems returns the AssemblyCrossHighlightItems field if non-nil, zero value otherwise.

-### GetAssemblyCrossHighlightItemsOk

-`func (o *BTTableAssemblyCrossHighlightData2675) GetAssemblyCrossHighlightItemsOk() (*[]BTTableAssemblyCrossHighlightDataItem2659, bool)`

-GetAssemblyCrossHighlightItemsOk returns a tuple with the AssemblyCrossHighlightItems field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAssemblyCrossHighlightItems

-`func (o *BTTableAssemblyCrossHighlightData2675) SetAssemblyCrossHighlightItems(v []BTTableAssemblyCrossHighlightDataItem2659)`

-SetAssemblyCrossHighlightItems sets AssemblyCrossHighlightItems field to given value.

-### HasAssemblyCrossHighlightItems

-`func (o *BTTableAssemblyCrossHighlightData2675) HasAssemblyCrossHighlightItems() bool`

-HasAssemblyCrossHighlightItems returns a boolean if a field has been set.

 ### GetBtType